SNMP Exporter

 Installation

-Assuming you’ve already installed Prometheus, install some SNMP tools and the exporter.
-If you have an error installing the mibs-downloader, check troubleshooting at the bottom.
+Assuming you’ve already installed Prometheus, add some SNMP tools and the exporter.
+You’ll need to enable an additional repository for the mib-downloader.

 sudo apt install -t testing prometheus-snmp-exporter